phaidra/phaidra-admin-manual/Classification_server/getting_and_setting_vocabularies.md

 Note: s-put does - it clears the graph first.
 It may happen, that you overwrite the previous data when loading a new file.

 Then you should have the correct named graph in vocabularies.ttl (skosmos:sparqlGraph setting)

 * s-post if you want to add new data files to existing data without clearing it

+(to be added)

 #### Off-line